 One of the best things about summer?
 An abundance of fresh fruit and veggies.
 One of the worst?
 Fruit flies.
-With cantaloupes, tomatoes and the occasional overripe banana on the counter the tiny little pests inevitably come to inhabit my kitchen in summer.
+With cantaloupes, tomatoes and the occasional overripe banana on the counter the tiny little pests inevitably come to inhabit my kitchen all summer.
 This year, I’m determined to get rid of the pesky creatures!
-And a simple apple cider vinegar trap totally does the trick.
+And a simple apple cider vinegar fruit fly trap totally does the trick.

 What you need

 - Container with a narrow opening.
 I use a bud vase.
-You could also use a wine bottle.
-Or just try using an open bowl.
+You could also use a wine bottle or even just an open bowl.

 - Apple cider vinegar